TK009/embedded-o-mi/README.md

 Sorted by about highest to lowest priority:

 * Fix crash bug when subscribing to items that also have scripts (trace; requestHandler.c:43, requestHandler.c:423,502,571 OMIParser.c:336)
+* Fix crash when reading an empty InfoItem (non-existing value)
 * Arduino-ESP: Change/Modify websocket library to allow output message frame streaming
     - Some tools expect the whole request/response be in one ws message
     - Currently the whole message needs to be passed as one chunk (library limitation)